A1y0sh4/The-Great-Unciv-Rework/README.md

 -Cities in Fresh water obtain a growth bonus (+10%)

--City-States bonuses have been raised
+-City-States bonuses have been completly reworked

 -The maintainance of ALL military units is raised by +100%, but some UnitsTypes receive an additional raise